 - loss of appetite

-- watery diarrhea, so that the person may need the bathroom 10 or more times in a day
+- needing to use the bathroom 10 or more times per day

 - weight loss